Quality of Care in

 Swiss University Hospitals

-Daily blood tests without need.
+Daily blood tests without clinical indication

 Many hospitalized patients receive daily blood tests, even when results are stable.
 In teaching hospitals, frequent testing may stem from caution and clinical training.
 However, overuse can cause discomfort, anemia, and stress.
 The LUCID project explores when blood tests are truly necessary—helping hospitals reduce low-value care and improve decision-making.

-Sedative prescriptions for older patients.
+Sedative prescriptions for older patients

-Unnecessary blood transfusions.
+Unnecessary blood transfusions

 Interrupted sleep in the hospital